Finnoy Travel - Travel Stories and Reviews

 Finnair has three travel classes: Economy, Premium Economy and Business.

 Most of the passengers travel in Economy Class.
 The cheapest Light ticket includes only a seat.
 You need to pay extra for luggage and a pre-selected seat.
-On short-haul routes, water and blueberry juice are complimentary but other snacks and drinks including coffee and tea cost more.
-On long-haul routes, meals and drinks are complimentary for all passengers.
-A more expensive Classic ticket includes also luggage to the hold but the onboard service level is the same as with a Light ticket.
-A Classic ticket has also better cancellation/change (of flight) conditions.
+Water and blueberry juice are complimentary on short-haul routes, but other snacks and drinks, including coffee and tea, cost more.
+On long-haul routes, meals and beverages are complimentary for all passengers.
+A more expensive Classic ticket also includes luggage to the hold, but the onboard service level is the same as with a Light ticket.
+A Classic ticket also has better cancellation/change (of flight) conditions.

-There is also a Superlight ticket type which includes only a small bag.
+A Superlight ticket type includes only a small bag.
 The normal Light ticket allows regular cabin-sized luggage with a small item.

 Premium Economy Class is available for long-haul flights.
 Passengers under Premium Economy Class have more spacious seats, and better meals and drinks are free.
 Also, Premium Economy Class has a cheaper Light ticket option without luggage allowance.